 Intros make the videos more professional, modern, and memorable.

 Besides, it’s a great way to make a good first impression.
 If you’ve been making videos without an intro, it’s the high time to start.

 Having a brand gives more credibility to you and your product/service.
 Even if you have only one product yet, it doesn’t matter, give it a name.
 This way people will easily remember you and won’t call you, for example, “the soap girl/boy”.
 Funny, right?
 So, have a brand and present it to people with the help of an amazing intro.

-3. Have you ever seen a stellar video that doesn’t have an intro?
+- Have you ever seen a stellar video that doesn’t have an intro?
 Simply search your favorite brand video on YouTube and watch.
 I bet you haven’t seen and won’t see a video of a brand that doesn’t have an intro.
-Now, it's your turn to make professional videos with catchy intros.

-Here are few examples of how some YouTubers use intros to promote their channel and look professional:
+Here are a few examples of how some YouTubers use intros to promote their channel and look professional:

 Epic Rap Battles of History is one of the most successful YouTube series of all time.
 They pick two figures from literary everywhere let it be history, politics, a movie, a cartoon, etc. and make a battle between them.
 Just imagine Barack Obama battling against Mitt Romney telling each other whatever they would not tell in real life.

 Galinha Pintadinha is a music project for children originally in Portuguese but due to its popularity, it’s being translated into English and Spanish as well.
 They create animated music videos that are being watched by millions of people around the world, and they still see the importance of having an intro for every new video.